How Not To Film A Comedy Special

 Idiots just like you and I: AI and the people that make it

-But as of late, none are irking quite as much as the scourge of AI nonsense that seems to have gripped our collective consciousness.
-Of course, there are many good and decent people that enjoy it and find use in it, but the people that seem to be the most bullish about it carry a worrying degree of overlap with the people that were convinced that Cryptocurrencies would replace the entire existing monetary system.
-These are, in my estimation, amongst the worst of us, and anything they stand in such ardent support of should be approached with suspicion at the very least.
-Ideally with a strong degree of openness for derision.
+But as of late, nothing is irking me quite as much as the scourge of AI nonsense that seems to have gripped our collective consciousness.
+Of course, there are many good and decent people who enjoy it and find use in it, but the people who seem to be the most bullish about it carry a worrying degree of overlap with those convinced that cryptocurrencies would replace the entire existing monetary system.
+These are, in my estimation, amongst the worst of us, and anything they stand in such ardent support of should be approached with suspicion at the very least—ideally, with a strong degree of openness to derision.

-The particular popularity of LLMs like ChatGPT or Generative models like Dal-E (i.e. the one that does the “draw me BDSM dungeon in the style of Monet” idiocy), I believe has far less to do with their utility nor potential for sentience (which I would surmise is negligible as best) and more that they appeal to our inherent narcism as a species.
-The only thing they have achieved anew is a pale mimicry of what people can do.
-And the only things they are better than people at are the things that none of us ever wanted to do in the first place.
+The particular popularity of LLMs like ChatGPT or generative models like DALL·E (i.e., the one that does the “draw me a BDSM dungeon in the style of Monet” idiocy), I believe, has far less to do with their utility or potential for sentience (which I would surmise is negligible at best) and more to do with the fact that they appeal to our inherent narcissism as a species.
+The only thing they have achieved anew is a pale mimicry of what people can do, or more precisely the way we might speak, and the only things they are better than people at are the things that none of us ever wanted to do in the first place.

-The few places where AI is truly useful to any meaningful extent can be counted amongst the most menial and degrading tasks humanity has ever been subject to.
-The writing of cover letters, recommendation letters, meaningless emails, and other forms of verbal garbage that never needed to exist in the first place.
-To it’s credit, it did come in momentary use when needing to generate a fake script for a one-man-show I needed to trick Sri Lanka’s censor board into granting me a license to perform, but that is a tale for another occasion.
+The few places where AI is truly useful to any meaningful extent can be counted amongst the most menial and degrading tasks humanity has ever been subject to: the writing of cover letters, recommendation letters, meaningless emails, and other forms of verbal garbage that never needed to exist in the first place.
+To its credit, it did come in momentary use when I needed to generate a fake script for a one-man show to trick Sri Lanka’s censor board into granting me a license to perform—but that is a tale for another occasion.

-Generative AI, and the various LLMs available to us currently provide a genuine utility in producing ceremonial garbage words that no one really wants to read but the world as the powers that be have made it necessitate to get through a life.
+Generative AI and the various LLMs available to us currently provide a genuine utility in producing ceremonial garbage words that no one really wants to read but that the world, as the powers that be have made it, necessitates to get through life.
 I am grateful to never have to write a visa letter again, and if the entirety of what I saw of this technology was a little startup named something infuriating like lettr.ai, I would not be nearly so troubled.

-On the fears of it replacing those in the creative industries; they only carry validity because of the stupidity of many of those in the position to make decisions in said industries.
-Record label heads and studio executives of yore, while money-minded at their core were at the very least, people of taste.
-But as they are slowly replaced by tech people, said industries begin to operate like tech companies and focus purely on profitability in absence of any artistic direction, they will settle for something passable produced by an AI rather than something perfect made by a person that devoted their life and livelihood to the craft that made it.
-But I hold out faith that there will always be people wanting to make really good shit, and people that will want good shit to be made.
-And if so, the only real consequence of AI on the creative industries is it will require those of us in them to become more unique, more dissenting, more singular in our work.
-In a word, better.
-The only ones of us at risk are those that are underdeveloped in their craft to begin with.
+On the fears of it replacing those in the creative industries: they only carry validity because of the stupidity of many of those in the positions to make decisions in said industries.
+Record label heads and studio executives of yore, while money-minded at their core, were at the very least people of taste.
+But as they are slowly replaced by tech people, and as those industries begin to operate like tech companies—focusing purely on profitability in the absence of any artistic direction—they will settle for something passable produced by an AI rather than something perfect made by a person who devoted their life and livelihood to their chosen craft.
+But I hold out faith that there will always be people wanting to make really good things, and people who will want good things to be made.
+And if so, the only real consequence of AI on the creative industries is that it will require those of us in them to become more unique, more dissenting, more singular in our work—in a word, better.
+The only ones of us at risk are those who are underdeveloped in their craft to begin with.
 And if we are being honest, most of them weren’t getting much work to begin with.

 In defence of tourists over travellers